pomcho555/cv-pomcho555/README.md

 ### AI Consultant (2019-2020)
 I joined AI team as an AI consultant in a startup.
-The team is so global and all not Japanese execpt me.
+The team is so global and all not Japanese except me.
-We share the information about machine learning with team in English.
+We share the information about machine learning with the team in English.
 And I made a small sentiment model as PoC.
 - Tools
     - Python3